-Paragraph 12 (1) (b) of the Residential Tenancy Regulations establishes that a tenancy agreement is required "be signed and dated by both the landlord and the tenant."
+Paragraph 12 (1) (b) of the Residential Tenancy Regulations establishes that a tenancy agreement is required to "be signed and dated by both the landlord and the tenant."

-I find that the residential tenancy agreement submitted by the landlords is not signed by Tenant K.R., which is a requirement of the direct request process, and that a participatory hearing is necessary in order to protect the procedural rights of Tenant K.R.
+I find that the residential tenancy agreement submitted by the landlords is not signed by Tenant C.R., which is a requirement of the direct request process, and that a participatory hearing is necessary in order to protect the procedural rights of Tenant C.R.

-Therefore, I dismiss the landlords' application naming Tenant K.R. with leave to reapply.
+For this reason, I dismiss the portion of the landlords' application naming Tenant C.R. with leave to reapply.

-However, I find that Tenant M.D. was obligated to pay the monthly rent in the amount of \$1,000.00, as per the tenancy agreement.
+However, I find that Tenant M.T. was obligated to pay the monthly rent in the amount of \$1,800.00, as per the tenancy agreement.